stefanak-michal/thingsdb-todo-demo/README.md

 I don't use any 3rd party auth system.
 Therefore because I use ThingsDB users system I need a way to identify logged user so I can assign new todo to him and also to filter out his todos.

+## Article

+You can read more about how I approached development of this demo and learn basics how to work with thingsDB at [dev.to](https://dev.to/stefanak-michal/let-me-explain-a-thingsdb-todo-app-demo-2n9g).